 What is the humanitarian situation in Eastern Ghouta?

-As well as the widespread malnutrition, schools in Eastern Ghouta have been closed since the beginning of January because of the increased attacks.
+Schools in Eastern Ghouta have been closed since the beginning of January because of the increased attacks.
 Many children have to work to bring in money to help their families buy food.

 How is the IRC responding?

 The IRC was supporting five partner-run health clinics and hospitals, some of which lost staff in the shelling as they worked to save the lives of the sick and injured.
 We covered salaries and basic operating costs, medicines and medical supplies at the five facilities.